ecalder6/azure-gaming/README.md

     <img src="http://azuredeploy.net/deploybutton.png"/>
 </a>

-Click on the button above and fill out the form.
+Click on the button above for your desired VM type and fill out the form.
 You'll need to fill in:
 * Subscription: your paid subscription
 * Resource group: create a new one and name it anything you like
 * Location: pick the location closest to you.
 Note that not every location has the VM with M60 graphics card.
 So far I've tried West US 2 and South Central US.